MakotoKurauchi/helix/Doc/buildguide_en.md

 Backlight LEDs are installed from the **bottom** of the PCB.
 Verify the orientation of the LEDs when installing - the largest pad should align with the corner marked with the circle on the silkscreen layer.

 There are some places where this silkscreen is invisible; however, all LEDs of each row face the same orientation.
-However, not all rows share the same orientation.
+However, **not all rows share the same orientation** (they switch orientation by 180 degrees each row).

 Using a variable temperature soldering iron, solder the LEDs into place at roughly 220C (428F). __Overheating the LEDs will destroy the LEDs.__